 - Umeewarra Radio, broadcast 18th February 2010: Interview with Dylan Coleman about Wilto Yerlo, CASM and Yaitya Purruna, and support services, and programs offered at the University of Adelaide.

 - SBS Radio, broadcast on the following programs: Wrap; World View; Current Affairs; Aboriginal Program, 5-10th November, 2008.
 Recorded reading of ‘Seven Sisters Strong’ from the launch of Culture Is...
 Anthology.

-- Interviewed for the Kings Seal documentary (about the 1836 Letters Patent movement in South Australia), to be broadcast on NITV, August, 2014.
+- Interviewed for the Kings Seal documentary (about the 1836 Letters Patent movement in South Australia), broadcast, 2014.

 - Through the Eyes of Grace, mini-documentary broadcast.
 NITV/MRC Regional, Remote & Emerging Film-makers iniative.
 Writer/Director/Producer: Story of Mercy Glasonbury and the journey of writing her story Mazin Grace.
 Broadcast on NITV 4th Demember 2013, 6:30pm. (http://www.glamadelaide.com.au/main/film-reviews-nitv-regional-remote-and-emerging-initiative/ )

 - ABC television broadcast, Big Ideas program, Mazin Grace book launch during the 'The All Blacks' panel with Anita Heiss and Witi Ihimaera (Chaired by Tiga Bayles), 2012 Brisbane Writers Festival, October, 2012.